 The need for greater diversity in the real estate industry is no secret.
 People want to work in an inclusive, supportive environment, and setting that tone starts from the top.
-Just as today’s buyer and seller pools don’t look the way they did 15 years ago, neither does the pool of potential agents—and that’s a good thing.
+Just as today’s buyer and seller pools don’t look the way they did 15 years ago, neither does the pool of potential agents.
+That’s a good thing.

-When recruiting (and beyond!), be more intentional in your language, messaging, and actions to ensure any quality candidates who do come your way feel seen, supported, respected, and valued.
+When recruiting (and beyond!), be intentional.
+Your messaging and actions should make candidates feel seen, supported, respected and valued.
 “Representation” isn’t just a buzzword; it’s a necessity.

 Make sure to hold on to the quality folks you do have.